Krishna-Aaketi/My_Learning_Vault/Linux_System_programming/Files/README.md

   }
 }
 ```
+##  Move a file from one directory to Another
 ```c
 /* * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *
  * 8.Develop a C program to move a file from one directory to another?   *